-The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university community.
-Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Personal and Property Safety (basic crime prevention and personal safety) The Virginia Tech Police also offer Rape Aggression Defense, (RAD for Women) and Resisting Aggression through Defense (RAD for Men) which provide lessons on basic self- defense and personal safety.
+The Virginia Tech Police Department has community outreach and Residence Life Resource Officer Program that provides educational programming and other crime prevention functions to the university community.
+Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Personal and Property Safety (basic crime prevention and personal safety).
+The Virginia Tech Police also offers Rape Aggression Defense, (RAD for Women) and Resisting Aggression through Defense (RAD for Men) which provide lessons on basic self-defense and personal safety.
+Also available is the One Love violence prevention program.
+They cover violence prevention on a weekly community policing RLRO Nation Radio Show on WUVT 90.7 FM, Blacksburg, that reaches both the on and off campus communities.

 Safety programs begin with orientation sessions for incoming freshmen and their parents.
 Once school begins, the Community Services Unit continues with educational programs throughout the year in the residence halls as requested and actively recruits participants for its interactive programs.
-These programs include personal safety and security on campus as well as safety when traveling abroad, drug and alcohol awareness, women's awareness, sexual assault prevention and other requested topics.
+These programs include personal safety and security on campus as well as safety when traveling abroad, drug and alcohol awareness, women's awareness, sexual assault prevention, and other requested topics.
 All programs are available to faculty, staff and students upon request or if a need becomes apparent.

-During 2020-2021, the Virginia Tech Police Department conducted Crime Prevention and Safety Awareness presentations.
+During 2021-2022, the Virginia Tech Police Department conducted Crime Prevention and Safety Awareness presentations.
 The presentations included safety (shelter in place, secure in place, and evacuations) (virtual) RAD for women and men (in-person), Drugs (virtual and in-person), Alcohol Awareness (virtual and in-person), Violence Prevention (in-person), and Emergency Preparedness, (virtual), securing property (virtual and in-person), bicycle safety (virtual and in-person) and building/lighting assessments (in-person).
-And a new program called Walk with a Cop where members of the community can walk with officers around campus discussing different topics that they feel Important and need to be highlighted.
-Global Ed presents pre-departure training, and faculty leader training in the spring and fall of each year as well as monthly safety reminders via VT news.
-The Virginia Tech Women's Center conducted presentations on VAWA Prevention/Response, Awareness, Bystander Intervention, and Risk Reduction programs.
-Other Safety and Security programs, such as Red Flag Campaign and Sexual Assault Awareness Month were presented in October and March / April.
-A common theme of these programs is to encourage students and employees to be responsible for their own safety and the safety of others.
+And a new program called Walk with a Cop where members of the community can walk with officers around campus discussing different topics that they feel are important and need to be highlighted.
+The Hokie Ready app is promoted at our presentations to encourage all to download this app that offers them a plethora of safety and security information.